maiyuxiaoge/learning_note/os.md

 ## More	than	a	Repository
 - Any/all	objects	where	following	make	sense
   - Accessed	by	name
-  - Can	be	read	and/or	wriUen
+  - Can	be	read	and/or	written
   - Can	be	protected:	read-only,	read-write,	…
   - Can	be	shared
   - Can	be	locked